TobiasPSP/doneland_sources/Components/Human Interface/Rotary Encoder/Using Mechanical Rotary Encoder/README.md

 > [!TIP]
 > Connect **V+** only *if you need* to actively *pull up* the GPIO pins.
 > Microcontroller GPIOs typically have *built-in pullup resistors* that you activate by software.
-That's why in most cases the **V+** pin is not needed.
+Then the **V+** pin is not helping in any way.
 Save one wire by ignoring the pin.

 ## Live Working Example